How Much Tax Will I Get Back?

 How To Estimate Your Tax Refund

-More than half of all tax filers in the United States received a tax refund in 2021 for the 2020 tax year, according to the IRS.
+Nearly two-thirds of all tax filers in the United States received a tax refund in 2024 for the 2023 tax year, according to the IRS.
 Figuring out what you’ll get back on your tax return can help you plan for the impact your refund will have on your personal finances.
 You can estimate your tax refund easily with a few key pieces of information and a bit of math.

 Before diving into the math, it’s important to understand the difference between your tax return and your tax refund.
 A tax return is the form you file annually that outlines your income, expenses, investments and other tax-related information.
 The information on your tax return will determine whether you receive a tax refund.